Anaminus/roblox-cure/README.md

 	Contains premade packages that may be useful.

-- `locations.txt`

-	Contains a line-separated list of alternative paths to output the contents of the .rbxm file to.

 - `build.lua`

 	Compiles everything in the `source` folder into a .rbxm file.
 All files